symbiontik/k3s-gitops/README.md

 Now that your infrastructure, security mechanisms, and deployment methodologies are in place - it's time to start deploying resources in your Kubernetes cluster!

 Kubernetes clusters are made up of many unique (and interchangeable) components and applications.
 These include technologies that facilitate networking segmentation, perform CI/CD operations, automate security operations, gather metrics, load balance services, and run your applications.
-The Kubernetes universe is [gigantic](https://landscape.cncf.io/).
+The Kubernetes universe is [gigantic](https://landscape.cncf.io/) - there's plenty of room for experimentation and growth with this project as your foundation.

 These are the components (organized by namespace) that will be deployed with this repo: